jiayi9/chaku_chaku_analytics/README.md

 Method: Station view time (cycle time), part view time

 Usage: Show where parts are stuck.
-Lead to more investigation for imporvements.
+Lead to more investigation for improvements.

 Level 2